beeeeez/ptclinic/README.md

 - Remove the ‘Unselected Therapeutic Procedure” field.
 - Remove the “Patient Re-assessment next visit?” field and the “Need to complete PSFS” field.
 - Once the form is saved, please make it visible by other users (not editable, but just viewable)
-- For the Appointment section, just allow another address possible: 1240 Park Avenue Cranston, RI
 - Make sure that everyone can VIEW everything on the patient (not edit, just view).
 - Please create another type of visit as follows (DO THIS LAST BECAUSE I NEED TO VERIFY THIS WITH THE PT PERSON) Visit type: Group Exercise

 Date:

-Number of Participants: (2 digit numeric field) Participants names (allow to leave blank or to enter first names only or initials) Activities conducted: Allow 5 choices to fill out with short text (dance, weights, etc.)
+Number of Participants: (2 digit numeric field)

+Participants names (allow to leave blank or to enter first names only or initials)

+Activities conducted: Allow 5 choices to fill out with short text (dance, weights, etc.)

 Group CPT Code:

 Number of Participants identified as candidates for a full PT Evaluation: (allow a number only)

+### COMPLETED UPDATES
+- [x] For the Appointment section, just allow another address possible: 1240 Park Avenue Cranston, RI

 ### Intial Visit Form